willhunt914/PIDBOX/README.md

 ### Code Reflection

 Possibly the hardest part of this project was the code.
 To create this code I peiced together code from my past asignments.
-At first, I created a code that would move back if it was greater than the setpoint, forward if it was less that the setpoint or stay still if it was
+At first, I created a code that would move back if it was greater than the setpoint, forward if it was less that the setpoint or stay still if it was directly at the setpoint.
+I later imported the PID Code and pid libraries.
+It was important to find the minimum and maximum point for the PID code.

 ### Evidence
 [Onshape Link](https://cvilleschools.onshape.com/documents/7c87217263b0a725d3512c0e/w/d04d77d161baa69265bfc1db/e/c6bb2c1666ca8a2d2c29ad5d)